 But there are steps you can take to improve your chances of making things run a little smoother and, possibly, of selling your house faster.
 For the best results possible, here is what you can do:

 - Clean and declutter the property.
-Before you do anything else, it is critical that you clean and declutter the property inside and out.
-While this step can be a lot of hard work, it can actually help to reduce your workload at selling time.
-Potential homebuyers will be turned off by a home that is dirty and disordered and many may not bother to make an offer if they take the trouble to view the house at all.
-And those who do put in an offer on your house may demand that you make concessions or attempt to negotiate you down to a price that doesn’t seem fair, especially if you are trying to sell a home that needs major repairs.
+Before you do anything else, it is critical that you clean and declutters the property inside and out.
+While this step can be a lot of hard work.
+It can actually help to reduce your workload at selling time.
+Potential homebuyers will be turned off by a home.
+That is dirty and disordered and many may not bother to make an offer if they take the trouble to view the house at all.
+And those who do put in an offer on your house may demand that you make concessions or attempt to negotiate you down to a price that doesn’t seem fair.
+Especially if you are trying to sell a home that needs major repairs.
 So it is your job to make your home as appealing as you can to encourage as many decent offers as possible.

 - Advertise the home and show it frequently.
 Take advantage of every opportunity to advertise the sale of your house and show it to prospective buyers.
 Take ads out in newspapers or local magazines.
 And consider paying for it to be listed in your California Regional Multiple Listing Service (CRMLS) by getting a ‘for sale by owner’ service to assist you.
-Assuming your home is priced competitively and your marketing tactics work, you should get contacted by people who are interested in taking a look—and it is important that you accommodate them regardless of the inconvenience.
+Assuming your home is priced competitively and your marketing tactics work.
+You should get contacted by people who are interested in taking a look.
+It is important that you accommodate them regardless of the inconvenience.
 Even though these marketing activities can cost a fair amount of money and time, failing to do them will only result in few, if any, offers.
 And no offers means no sale.

 Yet, there is something else you can do to get your house sold easily and quickly on your own.
 It isn’t all that complicated, either.